💹 Profit Margin Calculator

 What is a good profit margin for a business?

 It varies by industry.
 Retail businesses typically have 2–5% net margins, while software companies may achieve 20–30%.
 A gross margin above 40% is considered good for most product businesses.
 Service businesses often achieve higher margins (50–70%) since they have lower direct costs.
+Note that margins also vary by region due to differences in labour costs, tax rates, and local market conditions.

 What is the difference between markup and margin?